alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

   String`.
 A tag head alone takes its text from the lines below it and needs no separator; one that runs its text on without either is reported as `missing-documentation-separator`, and still lifted.
-- **A `@param` is matched against the Parameter's external and then internal name.** One naming neither attaches to nothing, and is rendered into every Hover regardless — a description of a Parameter the reader cannot find.
-It is now reported as `unknown-documentation-parameter`, which is what caught `split(intoGroupsOf size:)` being documented as `@param groupsOf`.
-A `§§` block above an `overload` keyword may name a Parameter of any Overload in the set.
+- **A `@param` is matched to a Parameter by POSITION**, and names it the way the signature does — see [Writing the docs and notes](#writing-the-docs-and-notes).
+A line that names something else, or that stands past the last Parameter, attaches to nothing and is rendered into every Hover regardless — a description of a Parameter the reader cannot find.
+  Both are reported, which is what caught `split(intoGroupsOf size:)` being documented as `@param groupsOf`.
 - **Every Method of a Namespace answers for the Namespace's target Type.**
   There is no per-Method receiver, and a Method that only some values of the target Type can answer does not belong there.
 Reach for a **bounded Method